High-Performance-Computing/Project/ProblemStatement.md

 - M is the number of thresholds for our masks (each mask gives us one subnetwork)
 - N is the length of the trellis for late resetting
-- t is the average time to train a network (we actually use sparse subnetworks, so they train faster than the original one).
+- t is the average time to train a network (we actually use sparse subnetworks, so we expect them to train faster than the original one).

 ### Theoretical Speed up & expected scalability